kompot-rar/bash-container-runtime/README.md

     *   UTS: Isolated hostname.
     *   MOUNT: Private mount points (e.g., `/proc`).
 4.  **Chroot:** Pivots the root directory to the container's RootFS.

+---
+*Part of my DevOps Journey 2026.
+Built to learn, not to replace docker.*